ColoradoMediaProject/migrahack/employment/README.md

 Data for these types of visas comes from the [disclosure data](https://www.foreignlaborcert.doleta.gov/performancedata.cfm) tab.

+The Colorado-related data includes employers with a Colorado address and worksites with a Colorado address.

 ### ICE contracts

 This data comes from [Sludge](https://readsludge.com/).
 Reporter Alex Kotch [cleaned up and analyzed](https://docs.google.com/spreadsheets/d/1Tut9q-Clcfc8ryueATzEZGZor2_7elFH0_JTM8GE_Yg/edit#gid=858397753) [federal contract data](usaspending.gov) from 2010 through July 29, 2019.